flightaware/jsmin-tcl/README.md

 JSMin-Tcl
 =========
 JSMin-Tcl is a JavaScript minifier written in Tcl.
 Although inspired by Douglas Crockford's C-based JSMin, it has its own implementation and is **not** simply port.
-The behavior should be identical to Crockford's JSMin except as described below.
+The behavior should be identical to Crockford's JSMin.

 Behavior
 --------